Buying a Holiday Let Property in Edinburgh? Mortgages & How to own the best holiday rental apartment

 Obviously your decision is going to be limited by your budget.
 I would strongly advise borrowing to achieve as close to this “ideal” apartment as possible as your returns will exceed the mortgage.

-Let’s look firstly at the preferred location of your future apartment as this is probably the question most often asked.
+Let’s look firstly at the preferred area of your future apartment as this is probably the question most often asked.
 The diagram below shows three zones: Zone A, Zone B and Zone C.

 Zone B does work but more efforts need to be put into the marketing to achieve similar revenues to a comparable property in Zone A. In this zone there will be more opportunities to buy new build developments that will tick more of the “ideal” apartment’s boxes.